-As a beginner investor, what performance indicators should you use to assess and value a stock (equity) before you buy it?
+As a beginner investor, how do you analyze a stock before buying it?
+What performance indicators should you use to assess and value a stock (equity) before investing in it?
 I answer this question here as a part of my INVESTING 101 series.

-It is generally easier to meet your portfolio diversification needs by holding one or a few globally diversified equity mutual funds or ETFs.
-However, if you want to venture into the world of individual stocks and become a part-owner of corporations that are publicly-traded, it is important that you know some of these basic stock performance indicators below and understand what they mean.
+However, if you are venturing into the world of individual stocks, it is important you know some of the basic stock performance indicators below and understand what they mean.

 1. Earnings Per Share (EPS)

-This is a measure of profitability that shows how much money a company earned for each of its outstanding common shares.
+This is a measure of profitability and shows how much money a company has earned for each of its outstanding common shares.
 It’s calculated as:

 EPS = (Net Income – Preferred Dividends) ÷ Outstanding Common Shares